mark-making/t/jekyll/_work/earthrise.md

 Stories include how Rohingya refugees fleeing Myanmar formed a local group to help protect Bangladesh’s last surviving, critically endangered elephants, which had killed some refugees after coming into contact with them near camps constructed in their forest home; and a new restaurant in Finland which aims to minimise its environmental footprint by growing food on-site and recycling almost all of its waste.

-earthrise is executive produced by Kirsty Wilson and Martin Williams.

 > How we deal with humanity’s impact on the environment is of huge interest to global audiences. earthrise is an eye-opening and informative series which focuses on innovative solutions – often developed by young people from around the world.
 We’re thrilled that Al Jazeera has entrusted Talesmith to produce one of its highest profile brands.
 >
 > **Martin Williams, CEO and Creative Director of Talesmith**